 Coverage Indications at a Glance

-Low-risk Tis rectal carcinoma Covered D01.1, D01.2 Carcinoma in situ only
+Low-risk Tis rectal carcinoma Covered D01.1, D01.2 Must document as low-risk

-Low-risk T1 rectal carcinoma Covered C20 (low-risk) Not applicable to advanced rectal cancer
+Low-risk T1 rectal carcinoma Covered C20 Must document as low-risk; advanced rectal cancer not covered

 Enter your email to unlock all tables — 100% free